mocobeta/janome/README.rst

 Install
 ========

-..
-WARNING:: This consumes about 3 to 4 GB memory.
+[Note] This consumes about 3 to 4 GB memory for building.

 .. code:: bash